wheresrhys/fetch-mock/docs/_usage/importing.md

   #### Built files
   In general `server` refers to the version of the source code designed for running in nodejs, whereas `client` refers to the version designed to run in the browser.
 As well as this distinction, fetch-mock builds several versions of itself:
   - `/cjs` directory - this contains a copy of the source files (which are currently written as commonjs modules).
 They are copied here in order to prevent direct requires from `/src`, which could make migrating the src to ES modules troublesome. `client.js` and `server.js` are the entry points.
 The directory also contains a `package.json` file specifying that the directory contains commonjs modules.
-  - `/esm` directory - This contains builds of fetch-mock, exported as ES modules. `client.mjs` and `server.mjs` are the entry points.
+  - `/esm` directory - This contains builds of fetch-mock, exported as ES modules. `client.js` and `server.js` are the entry points.
 The bundling tool used is [rollup](https://rollupjs.org).
   - `/es5` directory - This contains builds of fetch-mock which do not use any JS syntax not included in the [ES5 standard](https://es5.github.io/), i.e. excludes recent additions to the language.
 It contains 4 entry points:
     - `client.js` and `server.js`, both of which are commonjs modules
     - `client-legacy.js`, which is the same as `client.js`, but includes some babel polyfill bootstrapping to ease running it in older environments